124938/learning-flume/_1_netcat_to_logger/README.md

-## Problem Statement : Read data from netcat source and log it to standard output of running flume agent
+## Problem Statement
+Read data from netcat source and log it to standard output of flume agent using memory channel

 ### Step-1: Login to Quick Start VM OR Gateway Node of hadoop cluster